AdaCore/training_material/courses/rust_essentials/170_iterators/02-defining_an_iterator.rst

 .. note::

-  Iterators mean no need to worry about "how" to loop
+  Iterators remove the need to worry about "how" to loop